 Value vs Effort Prioritization

 The Value vs Effort framework is the fastest path to smarter prioritization.
 This 2x2 matrix separates high-impact opportunities from resource drains by plotting initiatives against two dimensions: the value they deliver and the effort required.
 Teams using this approach consistently identify "quick wins" that deliver maximum ROI with minimum investment, while systematically avoiding "money pits" that consume resources without proportional returns.
-Whether you're grooming a product backlog, planning marketing campaigns, or managing enterprise projects, this guide covers everything from foundational theory to advanced Ducalis implementation.
+Whether you're grooming a product backlog, planning marketing campaigns, or managing enterprise projects, this guide covers everything.

 What is the Value vs Effort framework?